 What is key light?

 Key light is the primary light source for your scene.
 The strength, color, and angle of your key light is a determining factor to a cinematographer’s lighting design.
 The key light is most often placed in front of your subject, at an angle, and thus illuminates one section of your subject.
-Whether or not the scene utilizes low-key, medium-key, or high-key lighting is based on the use of fill lights or reflectors to expose a subject’s shadow side or side not exposed by the key light.
+Whether or not the scene utilizes low-key, medium-key, or high-key lighting is based on the use of fill lights to expose a subject’s shadow side or side not exposed by the key light.